kth-gt/cb2442/prog/p1/readme.md

 ### Implementation

-Add a python function to the file `labp1.py` named
+In the Python script file `labp1.py`, edit the function named

 ```python
 def dna2aa(dna_str):
 ```

-that takes a dna sequence as input and returns an amino acid sequence.
-You may use the dictionary `codon2aa`. which translates tripplets of bases into amino acid symbols.
+so that it takes a DNA sequence as input and returns an amino acid sequence.
+You may use the dictionary `codon2aa`. which translates triplets of bases into amino acid symbols.
-Also, set the list `authors` to contain all the group members names.
+Also, set the list `authors` to contain all the group members' names.

 ### Test